Countly/countly-sdk-documentation/android/current.md

 </p>
 <div class="callout callout--info">
   <p>
+    Click
+    <a href="https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs#android-sdk" target="_self" rel="undefined">here, </a>to
-    To access the documentation for version 22.02.X and older, click
+    access the documentation for older SDK versions.
-    <a href="/hc/en-us/articles/11104014467737" target="_self" rel="undefined">here.</a>
   </p>
 </div>
 <p>
   The Countly Android SDK requires a minimum Android version of 4.2.x (API Level 17).
 You can take a look at our sample application in the
   <a href="https://github.com/Countly/countly-sdk-android" target="_self">Github repo</a>.
-  It should show how most of the functionalities can be used.
+  It shows how most of the functionalities can be used.
 </p>
 <h1>Adding the SDK to the Project</h1>
 <p>
   <span style="font-weight: 400;">You need to use the MavenCentral repository to download the SDK package.
-If it is not included in your project, include it as follows:</span>
+If it is not included in your project, include it, with the following code:</span>
 </p>
 <pre><code>buildscript {
     repositories {